Appendix L: Temporal Grounding — Why Time × Time = Space

 5.1 Canonical Interface

-The REST-OPERATION-REST pattern is how any inside connects to any outside:
+The REST-OPERATION-REST pattern is how any inside connects to any outside.
+It is the universal rhythm of meaningful exchange:

 REST → OPERATION → REST